No new coronavirus cases identified in Nova Scotia Sunday

-READ MORE: Nova Scotia reports no new cases of the coronavirus on Saturday
+READ MORE: Nova Scotia processes record number of COVID-19 tests, no new cases reported Saturday

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]